bartoszwalicki/watertank-hardware/README.md

 # Water tank level monitor

 This project is built with ESP32 and esp-idf framework.
-It periodically sends data to MQTT broker using TLS connection.
+It periodically sends data to MQTT broker using TLS connection or HTTPS InfluxDB 2.0 Cloud endpoint.
 It is collecting data from two UART ultrasonic sensors placed inside two separate large rain water tanks.

 ## Project structure